Epoxy adhesive – the most used industrial adhesive

 - Chemical and biochemical industry: due to its outstanding chemical resistance, epoxies are common in applications that involve harsh chemicals.
 Especially epoxy novolac based formulations are used in tanks and other means to store chemicals.

 - Automotive industry: the strength of epoxy is also needed in the automotive industry where adhesives are replacing conventional fasteners and welded bonds, as they are remarkably lighter in weight.
-Also flexible epoxy glue is common for damping sound and vibration.
+Also flexible epoxy resin glue is common for damping sound and vibration.

 - Marine: as epoxies form watertight bonds and are resistant to salt water, they are ideal for marine environments.